EXACTsports/brand/README.md

 <x-bcl::headings.h6>Heading 6</x-bcl::headings.h6>
 ```

+AlpineJS and Livewire models can also be used with the 'x-' and 'wire:' attributes.

 ### Links
 Anchor tags ```<a>``` have four variables that can be passed through to the component: href (default: #), color (default: blue), icon (default: null) and target (default: _blank).